SAP-samples/cap-cds-hands-on/exercises/10/README.md

 ## Look beyond the pass-through projections

-> While what's presented in this section could equally apply to domain
+> While some of what's presented in this section could equally apply to domain
 > modelling (at the `db/` level), it is especially useful to know and to have
 > in mind when considering how cheap services are to define and how flexible
-> they can be to present facades on the business data for different consumption
+> they can be to present flexible and focused facades on the business data for
-> contexts and purposes.
+> different consumption contexts and purposes.

 👉 Open the `srv/simple.cds` file in the editor and take a look, to reveal: